Here are some opening questions that are good examples.

 - Where is Thomas?
 His burial was paved over.
 Some stones that were in the area at the time were moved to a nearby cemetery.
 Where are these?

 There will be a running list of questions that will be maintained and researched.
 Blog posts will deal with the related work (see Section of process, below).

 Now, we know a lot about Thomas from the work of Frank A. Gardner, MD (see TGS.org) and his progeny (see the descendants list on the Wiki page).
 However, this work covered the period until the early 20th century.
 Evidently, there needs to be work done to bring that information up to date.
 One of our goal is to get that accomplished.

 We need to learn more about Margaret.
 Some even have Thomas as married to unknown.
 We are presuming, as did Dr Frank, that Margaret was the mother of the Gardner kids.

-My wife is a direct Thomas descendant through Samuel as was Dr Frank.
-I only have a by-marriage association with the Gardner family.
+The Secretary/Treasurer of the Society is a direct Thomas descendant through Samuel as was Dr Frank.
+I only have an in-law association with the Gardner family.
 As well, I am not a genealogist but have done a lot of research in my years.
-My experience the past year in researching my wife's tree has piqued my interest.
+My experience is applied mathematics and computing.
+The past year of researching my wife's tree has piqued my interest.
 That the NEHGS weds 'historic' and 'genealogical' really describes the proper viewpoint, in my mind.
 So, the blog will be wide-ranging but will keep coherency.

 There are many topics that will deal with other family trees.
 One estimate that I saw was from a researcher who had collected 180,000+ ancestors in his work.
 In the case of my wife's tree, there are 200+ early entrants (pre-1670) just into the New England area with all of these families coming forward in time.
 That is a whole lot of people to consider.
 Bringing in folks from before the migration period really explodes that number.